 It’s traditionally been a paper of social protest: its 1821 prospectus declared that it would “zealously enforce the principles of civil and religious Liberty … it will warmly advocate the cause of Reform; it will endeavour to assist in the diffusion of just principles of Political Economy; and to support, without reference to the party from which they emanate, all serviceable measures.”
 It’s not departed from that stance ever since and is commonly seen as a favourite with students, teachers, social workers, hippies and bleeding-heart pinko liberals in general.
 It’s generally pro-European, pro-welfare state, pro-civil rights; and has been conducting a concerted campaign for the United Kingdom to become a republic for a number of years now.

 It claims – with some justification – to have made a bigger shift to web-based reporting than any other paper.
-As of December 2009 its website attracted more traffic than any other British newspaper (though it’s since been overtaken by the Daily Mail), and it’s now available in several formats for handheld devices, including iPhone, iPad, Windows Phone, Android and Kindle as well as a mobile site.
+As of December 2009 its website attracted more traffic than any other British newspaper (though it’s since been overtaken by the Daily Mail), and it’s now available in several formats for handheld devices, including iPhone, iPad, Windows Phone, Android (smartphone and tablet), BlackBerry and Kindle as well as a mobile site.
+E-editions are also available by paid subscription.
 On the other hand, it’s also been consistently loss-making in recent years.

 It was also the first of the national heavyweight dailies to switch to a “Berliner” format, in September 2005, with modern presses enabling it to print in colour on every page (although the Northern Ireland edition is still largely in black-and-white).